mad-guitaristJD/intrusion-detection-system/README.md

 - **Detection Logs**: Threats detected are logged for analysis.
 - **Blocked Traffic**: Suspicious activity is logged and blocked.
 - **WhatsApp & Telegram Alerts**: If an IP address is blocked, an alert message is sent via **WhatsApp or Telegram**.
-Configure this in `ids/config.py` by setting up the respective API keys.
+Configure this by setting up the respective API keys.

 ## Contributing